Read Maia’s story and find out how you can help homeless dogs just like her.

 Abandoned during the pandemic

-Despite the coronavirus crisis, ROLDA still continues to rescue, which is even more vital now dog abandonments are on the increase in the local area.
+Despite the Covid-19 crisis, ROLDA still continues to rescue, which is even more vital now dog abandonments are on the increase in the local area.
 “Many owners mistakenly believe their dogs can infect them.
 We are finding many scared, abandoned dogs, some still with collars on.
 It’s heartbreaking.”

 A gift to ROLDA helps to end the suffering of dogs that would otherwise be unseen.
 ROLDA is their best hope to be rescued, rehabilitated, and adopted into loving homes.
-Like many charities, ROLDA relies on the support from kind and compassionate people who want to help them end the suffering of millions of stray dogs.
+Like many charities, ROLDA relies on the support of kind and compassionate people who want to help end the suffering of millions of stray dogs.